snggeng/vue-trello/README.md

+# Vue Trello
+Trello Clone made with Vue.js
 ---
 permalink: /index.html
 ---

-# Trello Clone made with Vue.js

 ## Features
 * Drag and drop cards or lists to change their positions